Please ensure Javascript is enabled for purposes of website accessibility

 Drill 4: Two-Touch Passing

-This two-touch passing drill is a simple and extremely effective way for pairs to improve their passing.
+This two-touch passing drill is a simple and highly effective way for pairs to improve their passing.
 It allows for lots of repetition of receiving and passing with both feet.
 The distance of the players can be increased or decreased as needed.
-Players can practice alternating feet or using one foot for both the touch and pass and then switch to work the other foot.
+Players can practice alternating feet or using one foot for both the touch and pass, and then switch to work the other foot.
 Players can also practice receiving with both the inside and outside of their foot with this drill.
 These combinations should all be rehearsed to prepare players for all the different scenarios they might encounter in a match.

 Drill 5: Master The One-Touch Pass